-Advanced Quantitative Reasoning is a math course in which the application of basic mathematics skills such as algebra are used to analyze and interpret quantitative information (numbers and units) to solve real world problems.
-Students will apply basic math skills to the analysis and interpretation of quantitative information (numbers and units) in real-world contexts to make decisions relevant to daily life.
-Critical thinking is its primary objective and outcome, emphasizing interpretation, representation, calculation, analysis/synthesis, assumptions and communication.
-The student will often work in groups, make presentations and experiment with mathematical models.
-Attendance is very important.
-This class will meet the Algebra 2 credit required by the state and is intended for students who enjoy hands on collaborative work and are pursuing a pathway that does not require calculus.
+Advanced Quantitative Reasoning is a math course in which the application of basic mathematics skills such as algebra are used to analyze and interpret quantitative information to solve real world problems.
+Critical thinking is a primary objective with an emphasis on interpretation, representation, calculation, analysis/synthesis, assumptions and communication.
+The students will often work in groups, make presentations and experiment with mathematical models.
+This class will meet the Algebra 2 credit required by the state and is intended for students who enjoy hands-on collaborative work and are pursuing a pathway that does not require calculus